 Performing Arts Stage

 sponsored by the Franklin County Board of Commissioners

 Designed to enhance downtown arts and cultural experiences, Bicentennial Park is home to an outdoor performance pavilion.
 The venue hosts free music, dance and theatrical performances presented by the Recreation and Parks Department, as well as offering rental opportunities for other community events.

 presented by the American Electric Power Foundation

 The Scioto Mile Fountain is the centerpiece of Bicentennial Park.
 The stunning 15,000 square-foot fountain has more than 1,000 jets of water that take on a multitude of forms and shapes.
 The fountain has interactive features with access for children of all ages, as well as a 75- foot towering jet of water.
-At night the fountain experience is enhanced by unique lighting and fog effects that form a backdrop for artistic light projections.
-The fountain operates seasonally from April though October.
+At night the fountain viewing experience is enhanced by unique lighting and fog effects.

 Overlooking Bicentennial Park, Milestone 229 is a state-of-the-art, glass-enclosed restaurant featuring a covered outdoor dining terrace.
 Offering panoramic views of the Scioto Mile Fountain and riverfront, Milestone is open daily for lunch and dinner.
 An architectural icon along the riverfront, the building design includes roof-top solar panels to help power the fountain and restaurant.